getindata/flink-http-connector/README.md

 If the `error-string` metadata column is defined on the table and the call succeeds then it will have a null value.
 When the HTTP response cannot be deserialized, then the `http-completion-state` will be `UNABLE_TO_DESERIALIZE_RESPONSE` and the `error-string` will be the response body.
-When the HTTP status code is in the `http.source.lookup.ignored-response-codes`, then the `http-completion-state` will be `IGNORE_STATUS_CODE` and no data is returned; any metadata columns contain information about the API call that occurred.
+When the HTTP status code is in the `gid.connector.http.source.lookup.ignored-response-codes`, then the `http-completion-state` will be `IGNORE_STATUS_CODE` and no data is returned; any metadata columns contain information about the API call that occurred.